Role of Faculty Mentors

 Faculty mentors play a central role in the CUNY Baccalaureate.
 They guide students in planning their area(s) of concentration and ensure that these specializations are academically valid, challenging, and appropriate preparation for graduate-level study.
 Sometimes, faculty mentors supervise and evaluate independent study or fieldwork projects and they often advise students about options for graduate study.
-Finally, mentors recommend the student for the degree.

 The basic criteria for designing an AOC follows:

 Mentors and their students work together in developing the AOC.
-Once you and your student have worked out a series of courses for the concentration, sign your student’s area form and send it to the program office.
+Once you and your student have worked out a series of courses for the concentration, sign your student’s area of concentration form and send it to the program office.
 You must approve (in writing) any future changes that your student wishes to make to the concentration.